toastal/elm-applicatives-and-json-decoders/README.md

 ```

-Looks a lot like apply/lift… So let's use it:
+Looks a lot like apply/lift… So let’s use it:

 ```elm